-There are currently 240 students studying at LCCA and 105 (44%) of these are 21+.
 The College is continuing its partnership with the LCCA in 2019/20.
 The purpose of which is to provide London based students with an opportunity to undertake HNC/HND courses in a number of subject areas such as Creative Arts, Business, and Hospitality that will be taught in London.
 There is more work to do to fully analyse the makeup of those students applying for this provision, however, current indicators demonstrate that we are successfully attracting so-called non-traditional (non A Level/non BTEC) adult students.
-The College is expecting 400 students to participate in 2018/19, and this is set to increase for 2019/20.
+The College is expecting 400 students to participate in 2018/19, and this is set to increase for 2019/20 with the aim to rise to 550 by 2021/22.
 The relationship the College has with the LCCA is a formal partnership, delivering Pearson Higher National Diplomas (HND) at level 4 and 5.